Working with Keyword View – QTP Training Tutorial 2

 Window("Flight Reservation").WinComboBox("Fly To:").Select "Frankfurt"

-Lines 1 through 3 are the login operation.
+Lines 1 through 3 are the login operations.
 Line 4 is a function call to message box display operation.
-The I added a dummy if statement just to show you how it appears in the keyword view.
+I added a dummy if statement just to show you how it appears in the keyword view.
 X is a dummy value as well.
-Since we are not going to run this test, let’s just use it theoretically.
-Lines 8 through 10 are entering the date of flight and to, from locations.
-This is used to understand how objects are grouped.

 QTP keyword view screen

-As you can see there are 4 columns- Item, Operation, Value and Documentation.
+As you can see there are 4 columns – Item, Operation, Value, and Documentation.
 The table can be expanded or collapsed by clicking on the little arrow next to the action name.

-1. Test object (e.g.: Agent Name Edit box)
+• Test object (For Example, Agent Name Edit box).

-4. Function call: like ‘msgbox’ call in our program
+• Function call: like ‘msgbox’ call in our program

 Operation: It shows the operation that is performed on the item.
-When this column is clicked for a particular item it lists all the available operations that can be performed on the object.
+When this column is clicked for a particular item, it lists all the available operations that can be performed on the object.

 Operations on Objects in QTP

 Value: This column can be considered as the argument of a statement displayed.
 In our example, the message box function call has a value “Text”.
-There can be multiple arguments to one statement in which case this column will be divided accordingly.
+There can be multiple arguments for one statement in which case this column will be divided accordingly.

-Documentation: A read only column that translates a statement into easily understandable comments.
+Documentation: A read-only column that translates a statement into easily understandable comments.

 There are two other columns Assignment and Comment that can be added to the Keyword view table.
-To do so, the option to select is Tools->View Options and choose the required columns from the list displayed.
+To do so, the option to select is Tools ->View Options and choose the required columns from the list displayed.

 keyword view options